Partners in Career and Workforce Development

 - Be at least 18 years old and have a professional attitude

-- Have a high school diploma or equivalent (will be verified)
+- Have at least a high school diploma or equivalent (will be verified)

 - Successfully complete our online reference checking process, providing 4 references (including 2 former/current managers)

 - Successfully complete CORI screening (Criminal Offender Record Investigation)